BSD-GAN: Branched Generative Adversarial Network for Scale-Disentangled Representation Learning and Image Synthesis: Experimental results

-Figure~\ref{fig:edit-face} shows a few image editing examples using different GAN manifolds as the latent space of iGAN.
-The visual comparison between BranchGAN and other GANs indicates that BranchGAN generally performs better in fitting both coarse-level structures and fine-scale features.
+Figure~\ref{fig:edit-face} shows a few image editing examples using different GAN representations as the latent space of iGAN.
+The visual comparison between BSD-GAN and other GANs indicates that BSD-GAN generally performs better in fitting both coarse-level structures and fine-scale features.